Changing to F-1/J-1 Status

 - summarizes all materials that you are submitting.

 - Complete Form I-539, which may be found on the USCIS website.
-You may now also use the USCIS ELIS system to file the I-539, and this is recommended.**
+However, you should use the USCIS ELIS system to file the I-539, as this is strongly recommended.**

 - Original Form I-20 or DS-2019 provided to you by UVA (be sure to sign your I-20/DS-2019 before submitting it).